iterative/dvc.org/static/docs/tutorial/preparation.md

 `python` tag and without `python` tag.
 For training purposes, a small subset of data will be used — only 180Mb xml files.

-Most of the code for the problem is ready and will be downloaded in the first steps.
-Later we will be modifying the code a bit to improve the model.
+Most of the code to solve this problem is ready to be downloaded.
+We will be modifying some of the code during this tutorial to improve the model.

 ## Getting the sample code